Louise is a professional online writer who enjoys researching a wide variety of topics.

 What Is a Janus Cat?

-A cat born with two faces is known as a 'Janus' cat—named after the Roman God of past and future Janus, who is depicted as having two faces, one looking into the past and one looking to the future.
+A cat born with two faces is known as a 'Janus' cat.
+This name was inspired by Janus, the Roman God of past and future, who is depicted as having two faces—one looking into the past and one looking to the future.

 Janus cats are believed to be born with two faces as a result of the kitten producing an excess of the protein Sonic Hedgehog (SHH) whilst in the womb.
-The protein plays a role in the formation of the skull and face of the animal during the embryonic stage of development.
+This protein plays a role in the formation of the skull and face during the embryonic stage of development.

-It is rare for the Janus kitten to survive and many die within hours of birth and others a couple of days after birth.
-The poor Janus kitten is not always able to suckle like a normal kitten would and would often be killed at birth by the mother cat.
+It is rare for a Janus kitten to survive.
+Many die within hours of birth and others a couple of days after birth.
+The poor Janus kitten is not always able to suckle like a normal kitten, and they are often killed at birth by the mother cat.

 Janus cats are born with the condition Diprosopia, a congenital disorder where cats are literally born with two faces.

-- Diprosopia in cats is an abnormality where a cat's face widens as it develops and then duplicates another face which all happens in the embryonic stage.
+- Diprosopia in cats is an abnormality where a cat's face widens as it develops and then duplicates another face.
+This all happens in the embryonic stage.

 - This condition is the result of an excessive amount of a very specific protein called SHH being produced when kittens are still in their mother's womb.

 - This condition does not just happen in cats.
-It is an extremely rare form of craniofacial malformation seen in newborns, human, animal and birds.
+It is an extremely rare form of craniofacial malformation seen in newborns of humans, animals and birds.